shawkyelshalawy/4sal-reward/api_documentation.md

 4. **Product Fetching**: System retrieves all products in recommended category
 5. **Enhanced Response**: User receives recommendation with complete product catalog
 6. **Informed Decision**: User can immediately browse and redeem products

-This enhanced flow provides a seamless experience from AI recommendation to product selection and redemption.